medusajs/medusa/docs/content/add-plugins/contentful/index.md

 ---

-## Install Medusa Server Using Contentful Starter
+## Install Medusa Backend Using Contentful Starter

-Instead of using the default Medusa Server starter, you must use the [Contentful starter](https://github.com/medusajs/medusa-starter-contentful) to install a server that is ready to be used with Contentful.
-This server contains all the necessary files to make the integration work.
+Instead of using the default Medusa backend starter, you must use the [Contentful starter](https://github.com/medusajs/medusa-starter-contentful) to install a backend that is ready to be used with Contentful.
+This backend contains all the necessary files to make the integration work.

-In your terminal, run the following command to install the server:
+In your terminal, run the following command to install the backend:

 ```bash
 medusa new medusa-contentful https://github.com/medusajs/medusa-starter-contentful
 ```

-This installs a new Medusa server in the directory `medusa-contentful`.
+This installs a new Medusa backend in the directory `medusa-contentful`.

 ### Add Contentful Environment Variables